 There are some determinants of human capital like education, health, Expected life, and population.
 Education is a key factor to promote the efficiency and capabilities of the masses.
 It is that factor which affects the whole sector of the economy.
 Empirical study reveals that education and health have positive significant impact on employment and wages of female workers.
 There is a strong link between the education level and unemployment rate.
 When people invest in their educations, it reduces their unemployment opportunity cost.
 Rate of return to education and youth unemployment have positive relation.
 Educated workers are more efficient than non-educated people in seeking new jobs and gaining more wages.
 There is a lower risk of unemployment at higher educational levels.
 Educated workers can find new jobs or adjust to the workforce market easily because of job training and market demands.
 Declining standard of education in the educational organizations and literacy rate putting a large amount in rising unemployment rate.
-Further, education gives an individual enough confidence to start his own business.
-In other words, educated people are ready to undertake their own business.
+Further, educated people are ready to undertake their own business.
 Thus, a skilled individual not a job seeker, rather he is a job creator.